 - Little Dot: Trendy boutique offering men’s and women’s street, surf, and swim wear.

 - Oia-Fira Hiking Trail: One of the top attractions on the island is this scenic 10.5 km hiking trail connecting Oia and Fira.
 A mix of sidewalk, cobblestones, and dirt trail, this route boasts gorgeous vistas the entire way.
 Hiking northwest, the full length of the path from the hotel to Oia Castle takes from 2 to 5 hours (add at least an hour for a detour at Skaros Rock when you head north).
-4-minute walk to starting point of Atlantis Hotel.
+Starting point at Atlantis Hotel.

 - Orthodox Metropolitan Cathedral: This imposing cathedral dominates the main square in Fira.
 Fully renovated after the ’56 earthquake, this landmark church is surrounded by a series of grand archways, and is adorned with frescoed walls and ceilings inside in gold and vivid colors.